-The news is brimming with assessments that retail is dead.
-While the trend is away from malls and traditional storefronts, the news is not all bad.
-This article discusses the information and strategies businesses must adapt to evolve and survive.
+While the trend is away from traditional retail storefronts, the news is not all bad.

 According to Annabel Acton’s Forbes.com article Retail is Dead, "The glory days of retails are over."
 Just type in the phrase ‘sad mall’ or ‘dead mall’ to see a litany of the bittersweet hallmarks of yesteryear.…While these closures spell the end for many businesses entirely (adieu Radio Shack and its 552 stores) it presents a chance for many others to right size, and reimagine their role and purpose in a rapidly changed world.”

 What’s Crippling Retail

 With skyrocketing retail rents, the crippling costs associated with failing to appropriately strategize inventory optimization and supply chain strategy coupled with customers being less than satisfied by insufficient in-stock inventory, if you’re not Walmart, what’s a business owner to do?
 The New York Times, asking Is American Retail at a Historic Tipping Point?, makes this argument, “E-commerce players, led by the industry giant Amazon, have made it so easy and fast for people to shop online that traditional retailers, shackled by fading real estate and a culture of selling in stores, are struggling to compete.
 This shift has been building gradually for years.
 But economists, retail workers and real estate investors say it appears that it has sped up in recent months.”